Last updated on 18 March 2014

 Pulsatile tinnitus is due to a change in blood flow in the vessels near the ear or to a change in awareness of that blood flow.
 The involved vessels include the large arteries and veins in the neck and base of the skull and smaller ones in the ear itself.
 The blood flow can be altered by a variety of factors:

 Generalised increased blood flow

-Blood that is flowing quickly generates more noise than blood that is flowing slowly.
+Blood that is flowing quickly makes more noise than blood that is flowing slowly.
 Increased blood flow throughout the body can occur in strenuous exercise or pregnancy.
-It can also occur in severe anaemia or when the thyroid gland is over active, a condition known as hyperthyroidism or thyrotoxicosis.
+It can also occur in severe anaemia or when the thyroid gland is overactive, a condition known as hyperthyroidism or thyrotoxicosis.

 Localised increased flow

 Sometimes blood flow is increased in a single blood vessel or group of blood vessels rather than a generalised increase.
 For example, during foetal development we all have an artery in our middle ear called the stapedial artery.
 This normally closes before birth but it can occasionally persist and in this case blood flow adjacent to middle ear structures can generate pulsatile tinnitus.
 Tumours of the head and neck cause the development of abnormal blood vessels and this can result in pulsatile tinnitus.
 The majority of tumours associated with pulsatile tinnitus are benign rather than malignant.

 If the inside of a blood vessel becomes irregular due to atherosclerosis (hardening of the arteries), the blood flow will become turbulent rather than smooth.
 This flow then becomes noisy in the same way that a smoothly running river will become noisier at a set of rapids or waterfall.